Yhnlvy/loggifly/README.md

 ## Remote Hosts Example

 In this example, LoggiFly monitors container logs from the **local host** via a mounted Docker socket, as well as from **two remote Docker hosts** configured with TLS.
-One of the remote hosts is referred to as ‘foobar’.
+One of the remote hosts is referred to as 'foobar'.
 The local host and the second remote host have no custom label and are identified by their respective hostnames.

 <details><summary><em>Click to expand:</em> <strong>Remote Hosts: Docker Compose </strong></summary>